-- c) Providing alternative directions of escape from the point where the escape route passes through an external wall and becomes an external escape route (see Paragraph 3.11.5 b)). - 3.11.3 THIS PARAGRAPH DELIBERATELY LEFT BLANK - 3.11.4 If the distance separating external walls or roofs from an external dead end escape route is less than permitted by Paragraph 3.11.2, those walls and roofs shall comply with the FRR requirements of Paragraph 5.3.
+- b) Locating the escape route so that it diverges from external walls (see Paragraph 3.11.5 a)), or - c) Providing alternative directions of escape from the point where the escape route passes through an external wall and becomes an external escape route (see Paragraph 3.11.5 b)).

+- 3.11.4 If the distance separating external walls or roofs from an external dead end escape route is less than permitted by Paragraph 3.11.2, those walls and roofs shall comply with the FRR requirements of Paragraph 5.3 and Paragraphs 5.7.3 to 5.7.5.
 Glazing shall comply with Paragraph 4.2.
-The FRR shall be in accordance with Paragraph 2.3. - 3.11.5 For an escape route which passes through an opening in an external wall, the external wall need not be fire rated if: - a) The direction of escape to a single final exit diverges from the external wall at an angle of no less than 45° in plan, or
+The FRR shall be in accordance with Paragraph 2.3. - 3.11.5 For an escape route which passes through an opening in an external wall, parts of the external wall need not be fire rated if: - a) The direction of escape to a single final exit diverges from the external wall at an angle of no less than 45° in plan, or

-- b) The directions of escape to alternative final exits diverge from each other at an angle of no less than 90° in plan and the directions of escape do not travel past any firecell for a distance of more than 5.0 m, or - c) Where household units and suites have full height glazing adjacent to a balcony which may be the only means of access and egress.
+- b) The directions of escape to alternative final exits diverge from each other at an angle of no less than 90° in plan and the escape routes subsequently do not both pass the same firecell (other than the firecell from which they originated), or - Amend 3 Jul 2014 - c) Where household units and suites have full height glazing adjacent to a balcony which may be the only means of access and egress.
 The balcony shall provide the occupants with more than one escape route from the exit door, enabling them to escape without passing a unit containing a fire.